lukan1u/Vaccum-Cleaner/Cyber Security Yr1/Digital Forensics/Computer Crime - week 7.md

 ---
 Date: 2023-10-03T12:45:00
 Summary: To understand what digital forensics is.
 What crime is.
+Most important part is the forensics principles
 ---
 # Crime
 ---